bilgearikk/website/website/versioned_docs/version-fils_en/project/2025/mihai_cezar.tintareanu_mircea/index.md

 ### Week 20 - 26 May

+**Finally...** After assembling everything and making sure the hardware worked, I finally began working on the software part of the project.
+This is where the magic happens.

+There were plenty of questions:

+- How should I store the positions?

+- How can I track where each piece is on the board, especially considering that my sensors can't identify specific pieces—they only detect whether a square is occupied?

+- What's up with the lack of documentation?
+The Espressif team is hard at work putting together a solid framework for integrating the ESP32 into Rust development.
+But, as of now, there's still a lack of clear documentation explaining how things work.

+I feel like this is where the real fun of the project began.
+Although really frustrating at times, I started making progress: experimenting with I2C, Bluetooth, multi-tasking, and more.

+Then came the challenge of designing the actual data structures and algorithms that would bring the chessboard to life.

+At first, I thought I had a good idea: assigning a number to each type of piece and using positive numbers for white and negative for black, then storing everything in a simple array.
+While functional, there's actually a better way to handle this: bitboards.

+Long story short, you can make the whole process more elegant by representing the position of each piece type using bits inside 64-bit integers and then a "mask" that acts a secondary layer for detecting the occupied squares.
+You can read more about it on my project's GitHub page.

 ## Hardware

 Arduino Nano ESP32: Acts as the brain of the operation, running the Rust firmware